UMSL’s studio art faculty are dedicated teachers and committed artists who exhibit their work nationally and

 Explore your creativity and critical thinking through courses that focus on the history and practice of the visual arts.
 Our students engage in a dynamic discourse with the creative world and are prepared for careers that emphasize design thinking, historical critique and research, and the fine and commercial arts.

 The Department offers courses leading toward a Bachelor of Fine Arts in Studio Art.
-Minors in both Art History and Studio Art are also available, as well as a certificate in photographic studies.
+Minors in both Studio Art and in History of Art and Visual Culture are also available, as well as a certificate in photographic studies.
 UMSL offers art teacher certification to BFA candidates and post-degree students who complete the proper education requirements.
 We are the only university in the region that combines the professional practice of the BFA with teacher certification.

 BFA Emphasis Areas